 “I was able to uncover some horrifying tales, like the “Ghostess” in San Francisco who left behind bloody handprints, the serial killer ghost of Ridgeway, Wisconsin, and the veiled apparitions of women in mourning clothes that terrified people across the country.”

 The Ghost Wore Black is the third in Woodyard’s Ghosts of the Past series.
-The next volume, entitled When the Banshee Howls, includes historic accounts of ghosts, monsters, and oddities from around the world.
+An upcoming book, entitled When the Banshee Howls, will include historic accounts of ghosts, monsters, and oddities from around the world.

 “The Ghost Wore Black is a look at the ghosts who haunted our ancestors,” said Woodyard.
 “It’s a window on the paranormal obsessions of the past.”

 The Ghost Wore Black: Ghastly Tales from the Past, Chris Woodyard, 2013, 6 x9,” 256 pp., $16.95.